pie33000/helix/README.md

 ## License

-This project is licensed under the MIT License.
-For more information, please see [LICENSE](LICENSE).
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments